Andra Avenyn

 Andra Avenyn (in English Second Avenue) is a Swedish drama series and soap opera, produced by SVT (Swedish Television) and broadcast from 2007 to 2010.
-Three series were produced.
+Three seasons were produced.
 The show was created by Peter Emanuel Falck and Christian Wikander, who also created the Swedish soap operas Varuhuset, Rederiet and Tre kronor.
 For the title music, they used the song "Friday I'm in Love" by the British rock band The Cure.

 The series was shot in Gothenburg for SVT.
 Interior scenes were recorded in a recording studio, Santos House, on Lindholmen while outdoor scenes were recorded mainly in Kvillestaden/Brämaregården on Hisingen in Gothenburg.

 Andra Avenyn was nominated for the Kristallen TV Prize in 2008, in the category of "The best Swedish TV series", but did not win.
 Two of the series actors, Fortesa Hoti and Jonas Bane, were nominated for the Aftonbladet TV Prize 2008, but neither won.

 SVT decided to cancel Andra Avenyn after the final episode, which was broadcast on SVT1 on 5 May 2010.